-Well, here you’ll find a few helpful tips and ideas of how you can encourage your child to tackle their phobia.
+Well, you could try these out helpful tips and ideas of how you can encourage your child to tackle their phobia.

 The key to tackling your child’s dental anxiety is a good line of communication between you and your dentist.
 Dental practices like, docklandsdental.ie, pride themselves on being open and honest with their patients, and recognising that some patients need a little more help and encouragement than others to get into the chair.
-Before any visit, make sure that the dentist is aware of your child’s anxiety.
-Dentists are trained to deal with situations and will always do their utmost to ensure the visit goes smoothly and doesn’t make things worse.
+Before any visit, make sure that your family dentist is aware of your child’s anxiety.
+Your dentist is trained to deal with situations and will always do his utmost to ensure the visit goes smoothly and doesn’t make things worse.

 Got an appointment looming?
 Don’t worry, why not try a little role play with your child before you need to go?
 Let your child play at being the dentist and then change roles, this let’s your child see that a trip to the dentist can be fun.

 Did you know you could actually visit the dentist prior to the appointment?
+Most of the dentists from https://tolleydental.com encourage visiting the clinics prior to the appointment.
 This might help your child get used to the sights and smells of the place, which can be quite daunting.
 Let them see that the staff are super friendly, let them play with the toys in the waiting room, or better still have one of their own favourites from home on standby for a little comfort.

 Compliments and encouragement go a long way.
 Make sure your child knows that they have been brave, let them know that you’re pleased with how well they’ve coped with their visit to the dentist.